‘The Sims 4’ Now Includes Toddlers After Free Update

 “We’ve added over a hundred new animations, dozens of new interactions, and great new suites of outfits and objects.
 But most importantly, we’ve bridged a really meaningful part of your Sims’ lives.”

 Additional information on the toddler life stage can be found in today’s official patch notes.
-The notes, which are located on EA.com, further detail what players can expect from this surprise update.
+The notes, which are located on the EA website, further detail what players can expect from this surprise update.
 Players can add toddlers to their Sim families in a number of ways.
 A toddler can be added from the Create a Sim menu where they can be manually customized.
 Caregiver selection, traits, skin tones, hair, and more are customization options in the Create a Sim menu.
 Not to mention, toddlers share all of the available skin tones with adult Sims so players can create alien toddlers.

 Of course, players can also choose to adopt a toddler or have a baby that will eventually age into a toddler.
 No matter how a toddler is introduced to a family, they will be toddlers.
 Sims will have to bathe them, read to them, feed them, tuck them in at night, and more.
-All interactions teach toddlers in a few skills like how to use the bathroom by themselves.
+All interactions teach toddlers a few skills like how to use the bathroom by themselves.
 Other skills include general movement, talking, imagination, and thinking according to the patch notes.
 Teaching toddlers, watching them learn to walk, and then seeing them eventually go up stairs is a likely scenario for players.
 New objects are also part of The Sims 4 update including toddler-sized beds, high chairs, toys, and other furniture.

 “They can cry, laugh, yell, and throw a tantrum.
 Or babble in the mirror, tell stories, talk about dinosaurs, princesses, superheroes, parties, art, the day, their favorite animals, or just Ask Why… over and over and over.”